Men's health is in dire straits.

 So we built Pilot – Australia's end-to-end health navigator.

-A platform for Australian males to take command of their own physical and mental health.
-To learn about what is causing their problems, then take early action under the guidance of trusted Australian doctors, psychologists and pharmacists.
+A platform for Australian males to take command of their own physical and mental health, designed to help them learn about what is causing their problems and then take early action under the guidance of trusted Australian doctors, psychologists and pharmacists.

 The man who can't get access – too rural, too busy, too ashamed – can use telehealth to speak to someone.